Do you have chill skills?

-I have created a set of 36 Chill Skill strategy cards, but we usually only use 5-6 every year.
-The original set was designed for a very special student several years ago and we’ve been adding a few cards every year.
+I have created a set of 36 Chill Skill strategy cards, but we usually narrow our focus on using about 5-6 every year.
+The original set was designed for a very special student several years ago and we've been adding a few cards every year.
 The result is a large variety of skills with something for everyone!

-In my Chill Skills set, I also have reflection papers (perfect for a half-size clipboard) and feelings cards (both with text and without) to help students express themselves.
-I have support students who LOVE these cards and some students who didn’t have any difficulty with communicating their feelings 😉
+In the Chill Skills set, there's also reflection papers (perfect for a half-size clipboard) and feelings cards (both with text and without) to help students express themselves.
+There have been students who LOVED the extra support they received from these cards and some students who didn't have any difficulty with communicating their feelings 😉

 Do you have a space in your classroom?
 Many of our general educators use their library (what's better than chilling with a good book?) or even a buddy classroom.
 One of my co-teachers calls her classroom quiet area “Alaska,” (because you're supposed to “chill” there ;)).

 Looking for more ideas?
 Check out this post!

 Thanks for reading!